Quick Facts and Pricing

 For steelhead anglers, this will be a slightly different type of fishery than what many locals are used to on the Skykomish or Skagit Rivers.
 Small, intimate runs offer classic looking steelhead runs in miniature form requiring a different skill set to fish the water effectively.
 Winter can make wading access a bit more difficult with higher water levels reaching further in the banks of trees and willows.

-For locals looking for a new river to learn this year or visitors to Seattle on business, the Green makes a wonderfully beautiful and enjoyable half or full day fishing trip.
+For locals looking for a new river, our Green River fly fishing guide trips you learn some new water this year and for visitors to Seattle on business, the Green makes a wonderfully beautiful and enjoyable half or full day fishing trip.